gramineproject/graphene/Documentation/oldwiki/Introduction-to-Graphene.md

 (2) Installing Intel SGX SDK and SGX driver

 The Intel SGX SDK and the SGX driver are required for running Graphene.
-Download and install then from the official Intel GitHub repositories:
+Download and install them from the official Intel GitHub repositories:

    - <https://github.com/01org/linux-sgx>